Asset Protection Planning for Arizona Residents

 Other reasons you should not transfer your personal residence into an LLC are (1) loss of exclusion of taxable gain upon sale of a personal residence, (2) loss of mortgage debt interest deduction, (3) loss of homestead exemption, and (4) possible increase in property taxes.

 Likewise, while some may argue that a personal investment brokerage account has a business purpose, most would not.
 Therefore, I would be wary of transferring a brokerage account into an LLC unless perhaps combined with other assets that do have a business purpose.
-The safer approach is to either increase umbrella-type personal liability insurance coverage or transfer the brokerage account into an irrevocable Arizona-based hybrid asset protection trust.

-So how does the asset protection trust work?
+So how does it work?

 For Arizona residents, I recommend two options when naming trust beneficiaries: